chrisant996/clink-fzf/README.md

 This script integrates the [FZF](https://github.com/junegunn/fzf) "fuzzy finder" with the [Clink](https://chrisant996.github.io/clink) command line editing enhancements for CMD.exe on Windows.

 > [!TIP]
-> Consider using [clink-gizmos](https://github.com/chrisant996/clink-gizmos) instead.
-It includes this script as well as many other useful scripts.
-Use either clink-gizmos or clink-fzf, but not both -- using both results in duplication and warnings.
+> Consider using [clink-gizmos](https://github.com/chrisant996/clink-gizmos) instead, which includes this script as well as many other useful scripts.
+If you use clink-gizmos, then you don't need clink-fzf -- clink-gizmos contains a collection of scripts, and clink-fzf contains a single script.

 # How to install